 The whole focus of this site is the experience of living in a Seniors RV Resort in a warmer climate through the winter months.

 There are literally hundreds of these resorts in the state of Arizona offering a wide array of amenities and lifestyle experiences.
 But there are also some important differences.

 The size of the resort is a primary determining factor.
-The resorts range considerably in size from the very smallest of maybe 25 trailer lots to resorts with 2,000 spaces.
+The resorts range considerably in size from the very smallest of maybe 25 lots to resorts with 2,000 spaces.

 It doesn't mean there is anything wrong with a smaller resort but naturally the larger resorts can afford more activities, amenities, and central facilities.

 The medium and larger sized resorts are pretty standard in terms of layout, security, and central facilities.
 Some smaller resorts are more for the very budget conscious and those who are not interested in paying for a lot of things they don't use.
 It is all about individual choice.

 Most of the resorts are about 70-90% 'park model' homes.
 (With the rest being mostly motor homes and travel trailers.)

 These park model trailers are all about the same size.
 The lots they sit on are about the same size.

 Most resorts separate the 'pets allowed' area from the 'no pet' area.